 Ebola is a rare and deadly disease.
 The disease is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
 It is spread by direct contact (through broken skin or mucous membranes) with a sick person’s blood or body fluids (urine, saliva, feces, vomit, and semen).
 It is also spread by direct contact with objects (such as needles) that have been contaminated with the infected body fluids or infected animals.

 Symptoms of Ebola include fever, severe headache, muscle pain, vomiting, diarrhea, stomach pain, and unexplained bleeding or bruising.

 Who is at risk?

 Travelers could be infected if they come into contact with blood or body fluids from someone who is sick or has died from Ebola.
 People also can become sick with Ebola if they come into contact with infected wildlife or raw or undercooked meat (bushmeat) from an infected animal.
 Health care workers and the family and friends in close contact with Ebola patients are at risk of getting sick because they may come in contact with infected blood or body fluids.

 What can travelers do to prevent Ebola?

-- Seek medical care immediately if you develop fever (greater than 101.5°F or 38.6°C) and additional symptoms such as severe headache, muscle pain, vomiting, diarrhea, stomach pain, or unexplained bleeding or bruising.
+- Seek medical care immediately if you develop fever (100.4°F / 38°C or higher) or other symptoms such as severe headache, muscle pain, vomiting, diarrhea, stomach pain, or unexplained bleeding or bruising.

 - Tell the doctor about your recent travel and your symptoms before you go to the doctor's office or hospital.
 Advance notice will help the doctor care for you and protect other people who may be in the doctor's office or hospital.